metagenomics/metagenomics-workshop/docs/binning/maxbin.rst

 Let's run a MaxBin binning on the MEGAHIT assembly.
 First, we need to generate an abundance file from the mappes reads::

-  /vol/spool/tutorial-data/megahit_out
+  cd ~/workdir/assembly/megahit_out
-  ~/bbmap/pileup.sh in=megahit.sam  out=cov.txt
+  pileup.sh in=megahit.sam  out=cov.txt
   awk '{print $1"\t"$5}' cov.txt | grep -v '^#' > abundance.txt

 Next, we can run MaxBin::

-  ~/MaxBin-2.1/run_MaxBin.pl -thread 16 -contig final.contigs.fa -out maxbin -abund abundance.txt
+  run_MaxBin.pl -thread 16 -contig final.contigs.fa -out maxbin -abund abundance.txt

 Assume your output file prefix is (out).
 MaxBin will generate information using this file header as follows.